 Here's the new member contact information for UnitedHealthcare:

-This stand-alone Medicare Part D plan is compatible with Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), and all California Medigap plans.
-It's also compatible with Medicare Part C plans in California, so long as the plan does not include prescription drug coverage.
+This stand-alone Medicare prescription drug plan is compatible with traditional Medicare (Part A and Part B), and all California Medicare supplement plans.
+It is also compatible with Medicare Advantage plans in California, so long as the plan does not include Part D.

 If you are entitled to Medicare Part A (enrolled or not) or currently enrolled in Medicare Part B you may join the AARP MedicareRx Preferred prescription drug plan.
 Unless you also receive benefits from Medicaid, enrollment in a Part D plan is voluntary.
 This plan is available in Los Angeles, Long Beach, Anaheim, San Francisco, Oakland, Hayward, Riverside, San Bernardino, Ontario, San Diego, Carlsbad, Chula Vista, Sacramento, Roseville, San Jose, Sunnyvale, Santa Clara, Fresno, Bakersfield, Oxnard, Thousand Oaks, Ventura, Sonoma, Napa, Stockton, Irvine, and all other towns and cities in California.